 - continue to increase the quality of the software

-Dataverse software is being developed at Harvard's Institute for Quantitative Social Science (IQSS), along with many collaborators and contributors worldwide.
-Dataverse was built on our experience with our earlier Virtual Data Center (VDC) project, which spanned 1999-2006 as a collaboration between the Harvard-MIT Data Center (now part of IQSS) and the Harvard University Library.
+The Dataverse Project is being developed at Harvard's Institute for Quantitative Social Science (IQSS), along with many collaborators and contributors worldwide.
+The Dataverse Project was built on our experience with our earlier Virtual Data Center (VDC) project, which spanned 1997-2006 as a collaboration between the Harvard-MIT Data Center (now part of IQSS) and the Harvard University Library.
 Precursors to the VDC date to 1987, comprising such entities as pre-web software to automatically transfer cataloging information by FTP to other sites across campus automatically at designated times, and before that to a stand-alone software guide to local data.

 QA and Technical Support: Kevin Condon

-Curation and Archival Team: Sonia Barbosa, Dwayne Liburd, Julian Gautier
+Curation and Archival Team: Sonia Barbosa, Dwayne Liburd, Julian Gautier, Katie Mika

 A growing open-source community receives contributions from individuals and institutions around the world.

-Special thanks to Ella Michelle King, who won the contest to name our project, and to Pitney Bowe and The Forbin Group, Inc. for trademark assistance.
+Special thanks to Ella Michelle King, who won the contest to name our project, and to Pitney Bowes and The Forbin Group, Inc. for trademark assistance.

 Funded by Harvard with additional support from the Alfred P. Sloan Foundation, National Science Foundation, National Institutes of Health, Helmsley Charitable Trust, IQSS's Henry A. Murray Research Archive, and many others.